Krish-Chandra/DL_Laravel/readme.md

     Clone the project in a web-accessible folder(e.g., htdocs in XAMPP) Install the composer packages
       composer install
-    Run the database migrations (the app uses mysql, by default) php artisan migrate
+    Create the dl_laravel database(the app uses mysql, by default) Run the database migrations

-    Copy the .env.example file to .env and make appropriate changes
+      php artisan migrate

-    Browse the app
+    Copy the .env.example file to .env and make appropriate changes Browse the app